 Congratulations and much happiness as you begin your lifetime journey together.

 One of you must be in Portugal for a minimum of 30 days before notice of your intended marriage can be given.

 You both need to provide a certified copy of your birth certificates.
 These certified copies must have been issued within the last six months.

 If your wedding is to take place in the Azores, the certified birth certificate must have been issued within the last three months.

-If you want to be married in a Roman Catholic Church, you will need to provide your Baptismal certificates.
+If you want to be married in a Roman Catholic church, you will need to provide your baptismal certificates.

 After you have received approval to get married, your wedding must take place within three months.

 If you've been married before, you will need to provide a divorce decree or death certificate to prove that your previous marriages have been legally terminated.
-These documents must be certified and issued within the last six months, or if in the Azores, in the last three months.
+These documents must be certified and issued within the last six months, or if in the Azores, within the last three months.